 After graduating with your Bachelor's degree, continue your graduate studies throughout the summer and fall semesters to earn a Master's Non-Thesis degree.
 This is an excellent option for students hoping to enroll in a spring dietetic internship or for those hoping to advance their professional careers with an advanced degree without a strong focus on research.

 Dietetics/Master's Non-Thesis, Community Nutrition Online

 This option will allow you to finish your Bachelor's degree in four years and finish an online Master's degree in one more year.
 Take four online courses during summer semester and then just one online course in fall and one more in spring and you can have your Master's degree.
 This is a perfect option for those students who plan to join the workforce or complete an internship while finishing their graduate degree.

 This Double Dawgs program will prepare graduates to teach both Family and Consumer Science curriculum and career navigation skills for the 21st century in middle school, high school, industry, and government.
 The Double Dawgs program gives students the advantage to start careers at a higher salary rate than those graduating with a bachelor's degree.

 Earn your BSFCS in four years and your Master's degree in just one more year.
 For those students interested in careers in research, or considering a Ph.D., or hoping to improve their acceptance into professional school, this is likely the most appropriate option.

 Nutritional Sciences/Master's Non-Thesis

-Add 18 credits of graduate level coursework after finishing your Bachelor's degree and you can earn a Master's Non-Thesis degree in Foods and Nutrition to your resume.
+Add 18 credits of graduate level coursework after finishing your Bachelor's degree and you can earn a Master's Non-Thesis degree in Nutritional Sciences to your resume.
 This is an excellent option for those students who are hoping to enter the workforce with the competitive edge they will have with a graduate degree.